Call the Senate: 833-345-2551

 President Biden said we’re facing “the most significant test of our democracy since the Civil War.”
-He’s right and we need him to use every lever of power and influence at his disposal to persuade the Senate to pass the Freedom To Vote Act, including speaking out against the filibuster.
+He’s right and we need him to use every lever of power at his disposal to protect the freedom to vote and protect our democracy.
+Tell President Biden to reaffirm his commitment to using executive action to protect our freedom to vote and our democracy!

 The White House comment line is open Tuesday to Thursday, from 11 am – 3 pm ET.
 When you reach a staff member, tell them your name and that you are a constituent.
-Then, demand that President Biden do everything in his power to help overcome the filibuster and pass the Freedom to Vote Act.
+Then, demand that President Biden do everything in his power to protect democracy.

 Sign the Petition